1. Engage with your guests pre-arrival and post-departure

 It is important for you to show the guests that you care and for that, it is important to create emotional triggers.

-Trust me, offering these small gifts and goodies enrich your hotel guest experience.
+Trust me, offering these small gifts and goodies enrich your hotel customer service.

 This is how you can create emotional triggers: